 All three pictures are Nikon D800, camera mode A, ISO 100, f/8, 1/125 second at six feet.
 SB-800 speedlight flash mode, straight TTL mode, here meaning the default TTL BL Balanced flash mode was overridden here to instead be plain non-balanced TTL flash mode.
 Cropped off-center to show more of the distant ambient.

 Unacceptable result.
 Late afternoon, side lighting.
 Portraits in bright sun simply have harsh dark shadows, in various degree.
+It was chosen for a worst case.
 It's better to use your flash for fill.

-At right was a direct hot shoe speedlight, with manual compensation.
+At right was a direct hot shoe TTL speedlight, with manual compensation.
 The camera popup flash can work too, having probable range for fill up to about 7 or 8 feet.
-Nikon defaults to TTL BL balanced flash mode.
+But the Nikon internal flash defaults to TTL BL balanced flash mode.

 Better, but not best.
 Maybe -1.33 EV is slightly too much flash (nearly 30% flash, noticeably present), which makes the subject "stand out" a bit too much.
 Some subtle (desirable) gradient shadow tonal shading is still left, but certainly any more flash would be too much.

-Opinions always vary, but mine is that the lesser fill helps, because it is not obviously recognized present as such.
-Still a huge improvement, but a more invisible natural look.
-We have choices, and in between these two at -1.67 EV flash compensation has historically been a good choice.
+Opinions always vary, but mine is this is perpaps a bit too little flash, but still a huge improvement.
+We have choices, and in between these two at -1.67 EV flash compensation has historically been a popular choice.
+But adjust it as needed.

-Balanced flash mode can do this fill compensation automatically.
+Balanced flash mode does this fill compensation automatically, but flash compensation should still tweak it.

 We do have choices about fill amount, but -1 2/3 EV fill (-1.67 EV, in between these two) is a popular TTL value in bright sun.
 Or, we can use TTL BL (balanced) mode, which does automatic fill compensation, and is often a good choice with camera P mode in bright sunlight, so we may not need to handle compensation ourself.
 Balanced flash mode automatically reduces TTL flash level to be a more appropriate fill level in bright ambient.

 You should practice this a time or two.
+Try a couple of different situations and different fill levels, see what it does.
 Fill flash in bright sun is an important big deal in anything near a portrait situation.
 There's not much that is more important.

 The same procedure is also needed in any case of a photo of subject in shade, but with full bright sun is lighting the background (under a tree, etc.) This is two lighting situations, and no one exposure can be a suitable compromise for both.
 So that is a classic case when, if you want that picture, then flash is required, to illuminate the shaded foreground subject to the same level as the background in sun.
 This is not actually fill flash, the flash will be the major illumination of the darker subject.
 This is actually pretty simple to do with the balanced flash mode.
 Take your flash with you outdoors.
 Even the little internal flash can sometimes help, when the subject is close enough.